Operation: To Fool A Hawke, Chap. 2

 "Good point," String replied with a laugh as he moved to remedy the situation, and I reached out to him, my own intentions shining in my eyes.
 Finally, I looked into the eyes of the man I loved, the father of my daughters, and the man I promised to spend the rest of my life with, and shyly whispered, "String, please.
 Make love to me."

 I saw String smile as he leaned into me, gently rotating us to put me on my back, and that's when I saw tears come into his eyes, and I kicked myself again for the whole prank.
-I never shoulda done that, I thought, suddenly feeling guilty at seeing String's eyes darken with emotion.
+I never shoulda done that.
+I suddenly felt incredibly guilty at seeing String's eyes darken with emotion.
 Finally, he whispered, "Caitlin O'Shannessy Hawke, don't ever—ever—doubt that you have the right to ask me to make love to you."
 I knew I couldn't say anything, 'cause I felt a lump the size of a baseball in my throat.
 I knew it was just my emotions comin' to the surface, like String's had, so I simply nodded and pulled him closer to me as he moved inside me.

 "I was saying that I know, now, that what you did this morning was for class—but yes, I'd give up Airwolf—for us, Cait," String replied honestly.
 "Look, you said it this morning—there comes a time when we've gotta think about the kids.
 I know what it's like growing up without parents, and I—I don't want them to lose either one of us."